Skip to main content

 Gawen Brown of Boston, Massachusetts, made this important maple case tall clock.
 Circa 1755.

 This rare clock is typical of the early Boston form.
-The case is maple and stained with a dark tint to look like walnut.
+The case is maple-stained dark to look like walnut.
 The color is excellent.
 The case is supported on a large double-step molding that rests flat on the floor.
-The molding that transitions the base to the waist section is complex.
-The waist section is filled with a tombstone-shaped door that provides access to the two drive weights and brass-faced pendulum bob.
+The molding transitioning the base to the waist section is complex, having a serpentine shape.
+The waist section has a tombstone-shaped door providing access to the two drive weights and brass-faced pendulum bob.
 The bonnet features a caddy top with two gilt wooden finials.
-Free-standing columns flank the hood door and visually support the arch molding.
-Shaped quarter columns are fitted in the back corners of the hood.
-The hood sides have large rectangular-shaped windows that are glazed.
-Through these, one can view the clockworks.
-The bonnet door is arched in form and opens to a composite brass dial signed by the Maker.
+Free-standing columns flank the hood door and support the arch molding.
+Shaped quarter columns fit in the back corners of the hood.
+The hood sides have large rectangular glazed windows through which the clockworks are visible.
+The bonnet door is arched and opens to a composite brass dial signed by the maker.

-This style of dial predates the painted dial.
-It comprises a brass base sheet decorated with applied spandrels and chapter rings.
-This clock is signed "Gawen / Brown/ BOSTON" on the name boss in the arch of the dial.
-The large chapter ring is also applied to the dial.
-Arabic five-minute markers are indicated in each of the hour positions.
-These are separated from the Roman-style hour numerals by a closed minute track.
-The center of this section is nicely matted.
-This was likely done to aid in one's ability to locate the hands while reading the dial.
-A brass dial will tarnish over time, making it somewhat difficult to read in a room lit by candles.
-This dial also features the subsidiary seconds dial and a calendar display.
-These are engraved and silvered.
+This dial style predates the painted dial.
+It has a brass base sheet decorated with applied spandrels and chapter rings.
+The clock is signed "Gawen / Brown / BOSTON" on the name boss in the dial arch.
+The large chapter ring is also applied.
+Arabic five-minute markers appear at each hour position, separated from the Roman-style hour numerals by a closed minute track.
+The center is nicely matted, likely to help locate the hands while reading.
+A brass dial tarnishes over time, making it harder to read by candlelight.
+The dial also features a subsidiary seconds dial and a calendar display, both engraved and silvered.
 The steel hands are wonderfully made.

-The movement is constructed in brass and is weight-driven.
-It is designed to run eight days on a full wind and strike each hour on a cast iron bell.
-The bell is mounted above the movement.
+The movement is brass and weight-driven.
+It runs eight days on a full wind and strikes each hour on a cast-iron bell mounted above the movement.

 This case stands 7 feet 8 inches tall overall.
-The upper hood molding is 21.5 inches wide and 10.25 inches deep.
+The upper hood molding measures 21.5 inches wide and 10.25 inches deep.

 Inventory number UU-99.